-Mutawintji Gorge walk is a 6km, grade 5 hike located in Mutawintji National Park, New South Wales.
-The hike should take around 3.5 hours to complete.
+Mutawintji Gorge walk is a 6km, grade 5 hike in Mutawintji National Park, New South Wales.
+This hike typically takes 3.5 hours to complete.

 Tips